-- Practice good hygiene: Have hand sanitizer in each room, post signs about proper handwashing technique, and require masks when social distancing is not feasible.
+- Practice good hygiene: Have hand sanitizer in each room, post signs about proper handwashing techniques, and require masks when social distancing is not feasible.

 - Avoid crowding hallways: Minimize movement throughout the building by restricting nonessential visitors and organizing students and staff into groupings that do not intermix.

 - Regulate large gatherings: Cancel field trips and limit any events or extracurricular activities to those who can meet proper social distancing standards.

 - Close communal-use spaces: Either shut down areas like cafeterias and playgrounds or stagger their availability and disinfect surfaces between uses.
 An alternative is to have students eat lunch in classrooms instead.

 - Avoid high-touch materials: Keep students’ belongings separated from others’ and provide enough materials that pupils don’t have to share supplies.

 Social distancing has brought many changes to schools and will require a great deal of planning from teachers, administrators, students, and parents.
 As school leaders continue adapting and learning social distancing tips for the classroom, it will be vital to encourage open communication and solicit input from everyone involved.
 By working together as a school community, schools can reimagine spaces and structures for learning while coming up with solutions to protect public health.

 Because COVID-19 and social distancing are part of our lives for the unforeseeable future, schools must start adapting their spaces to accommodate.
 From the classroom to school buses, proper social distancing will be critical to maintaining students’ health.
 School leaders should develop sustainable strategies for long-term social distancing.